ishaan007/woah_emnlp_2020/README.md

 ```
 python driver.py --tweet_file=jh_tweet.js --mute_file=jh_mute.js --block_file=jh_block.js --user_name=JessicaHuseman
 ```

+After the script finishes running, it will create a new data file, `dump/filtered.json`, containing tweet threads pulled from both the provided Twitter archive files, and the Search API.

 ## To add a new tweet filtering heuristic:
 Define a new subclass of TweetThreadsFromSource in `ways_to_fetch_tweet_threads.py`